-Software development beyond IT has been added to your bookmarks.
+Software development beyond IT has been saved

 The how, where, and who of software development are changing quickly, as converging trends are allowing nonspecialists to design and create applications without expert aid.
 Increasingly popular technologies are empowering businesses to develop their own apps—and that means more speed and agility.